The short story

 To fulfill that, the EPNOE was registered as a non-profit association in December 2007, and continued its activities after the end of EC funding in October 2009.

 The initial focus of EPNOE was on promoting the use of polysaccharides as industry feedstock for the manufacturing of advanced, multifunctional materials.
-In March 2012, it received further funding from the EC for three years under the FP7-NMP program Grant Agreement ID: 290486 to expand activities towards health- and food-related materials and products and increase industrial participation and innovation.
+In March 2012, it received further funding from the EC for three years under the FP7-NMP program Grant Agreement (ID: 290486) to expand activities towards health- and food-related materials and products and increase industrial participation and innovation.

 The EPNOE has continued after the end of the second period of EC funding in February 2015 and now sustains its activities from membership fees.
-The network, which began with 16 academic and research institutions from 9 countries around Europe, has grown to include 42 academic, research and industry institutions from around the world.

 Research and Industry events